cvteras/cvteras/README.md

 They are advisory, intended for instructional & idea generating purposes only

-No proprietary info in any shape of form is included therein, breaching no NDA, Non-Compete or an any other agreements
+No proprietary info in any shape of form is included therein, breaching no NDA, Non-Compete or an any other agreements with any 3rd parties